GhostNoteAudio/NoiseInvaderVST/Readme.md

 Get the latest download from the **[Release page](https://github.com/ValdemarOrn/NoiseInvaderVST/releases/)**.

-This plugin works on 32- and 64 bit Windows platforms.
+This plugin works on 64 bit Windows platforms.
-If you get get an error while loading the plugin in your DAW, you may need to download and install the latest **[Visual C++ Runtime available directly from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=48145)**.
+If you get get an error while loading the plugin in your DAW, you may need to download and install the **[Visual C++ Runtime (2019) available directly from Microsoft](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)**.
+(Direct Download link: https://aka.ms/vs/17/release/vc_redist.x64.exe )

 ## How to Install and use

 A Quick Start guide is **[available online](https://github.com/ValdemarOrn/NoiseInvaderVST/releases/download/2016-11-05_02/Noise.Invader.-.Quick.Start.pdf)**.

+# For Developers Only

 ## Building from Source